 - (i) Outdoor lighting should create and encourage a pedestrian-friendly environment, which is especially beneficial to residential neighborhoods and neighborhood business districts.
 Pedestrian-scale lights should improve walkway illumination for pedestrian traffic and enhance community safety and business exposure. - (ii) Street lighting should be designed to be appropriate to location and context.
 Lamp post height, lamp head, lighting source, and spacing should all be calibrated.
 The light standard selected should be compatible with the design of the street and dominant architectural style of adjacent buildings. - 11.4.2.
-Street lights are to be placed at 30 feet on center and in-line with street trees.
-Street trees and light poles are to be alternated along the street. - 11.4.3.
-All street lighting is to be "full-cutoff" or "fully shielded" to minimize light pollution and save energy, per the New Mexico Night Sky Ordinance [74-12-1 to 74-12-10 NMSA 1978]. - 11.4.4.
-Lamp post height is to be designed to be proportional to the width of the street.
-Street lamps are to be 12 to 15 feet high along 'A' Streets.
-'B' Streets are to incorporate 15-foot lampposts.
-[See Section 9.8 starting on page 157 for parking area lighting requirements.]
+Street lights shall are to be placed at 30 feet on center and in-line with street trees.
+Street trees and light poles shall are to be alternated along the street. - 11.4.3.
+All street lighting shall is to be "full-cutoff" or "fully shielded" to minimize light pollution and save energy, per the New Mexico Night Sky Ordinance [74-12-1 to 74-12-10 NMSA 1978]. - 11.4.4.
+Lamp post height should is to be designed to be proportional to the width of the street.
+Street lamps shall are to be 12 to 15 feet high along 'A' Streets.
+'B' Streets shall are to incorporate 15-foot lampposts.
+[See Section 9.8 starting on page 161 for parking area lighting requirements.]

 - 11.4.5.
 For those intersections that require more light, the 20-foot lamppost can be instituted for safety, but should be used only if necessary. - 11.4.6.
-Cobraheads are to only be used on Paseo del Norte and Unser Boulevard to light vehicle lanes as necessary.
-A supplemental non-cobrahead light is to be mounted between 12 to 14 feet to light sidewalks, pedestrian paths, or multi-use trails. - 11.4.7.
-The minimum clearance from a street light pole to the face of curb is 2 feet.
-The minimum clearance from a street light pole to the edge of a sidewalk is 1 foot.
-The minimum clearance from a street light pole to the centerline of a street is 20 feet. - 11.4.8.
-Light posts are to be placed within the tree landscape strip where available. - 11.4.9.
-All lamp posts are to have a base, middle, and top. - 11.4.10.
-Shoe box style lighting is not to be used, except in large parking areas.
+Cobraheads shall are to only be used on Paseo del Norte and Unser Boulevard to light vehicle lanes as necessary.
+A supplemental noncobrahead light shall is to be mounted between 12 to 14 feet to light sidewalks, pedestrian paths, or multi-use trails. - 11.4.7.
+The minimum clearance from a street light pole to the face of curb shall be is 2 feet.
+The minimum clearance from a street light pole to the edge of a sidewalk shall be is 1 foot.
+The minimum clearance from a street light pole to the centerline of a street shall be is 20 feet. - 11.4.8.
+Light posts shall are to be placed within the tree landscape strip where available. - 11.4.9.
+All lamp posts shall are to have a base, middle, and top. - 11.4.10.
+Shoe box style lighting shall is not to be used, except in large parking areas.
 Metal halide lights are encouraged.
 High pressure sodium lights are discouraged since they visually render all colors the same. - 11.4.11.
-Column streetlights are to be used on 'A' Streets. - 11.4.12.
-Multi-head column streetlights are to be used on 'A' streets, Unser Boulevard, and Paseo del Norte. - 11.4.13.
-All new alleys are to have lights mounted on outbuildings or garages.
+Column streetlights shall are to be used on 'A' Streets. - 11.4.12.
+Multi-head column streetlights shall are to be used on 'A' streets, Unser Boulevard, and Paseo del Norte.

+11.4.13.
+All new alleys shall are to have lights mounted on outbuildings or garages.
+These lights should be connected to a circuit separate from the main building.